MatrixManAtYrService/Righting/README.md

 ## righting
 verb

- 1. The act of writing for the purpose of making things right.
+ 1. the act of writing for the purpose of making things right

     "There was this feeling that something wasn't right, so M@ resolved to continue righting until the wrong went away."